LiaScript/docs/README.md

 ```

     --{{1}}--
-As you can see in the result, the characters do not only contain color information, since upper and lowercase characters define the size of the dots plotted, and even more than this, it defines also the shape.
+As you can see in the result, the characters do not only contain color information.
+Upper and lowercase characters also define the size of the dots plotted, and even more than this, they define the shape.
-With r you can think of small round and red, while A looks like a large triangle.
+For example, with `r` you can think of small round and red dots, while `A` looks like a large triangle.
-That is why some lines are rather smoothly interpolated and the `A` for example defines sharp line.
-More on this in section [Shape](#shape).
+That is why some lines are rather smoothly interpolated, and the `A`, for example, defines sharp lines.
+More on this can be found in section [Shape](#shape).

                {{1}}
     | r          *                                    (* stars)